kirill-scherba/tree/README.md

 └── End point, cost: 5.00 (way not allowed) 🡡
 ```

+You can run this example in [The Go Playground](https://go.dev/play/p/oNlsTAdGWJP)

 You can find complete packets documentation at: <https://pkg.go.dev/github.com/kirill-scherba/tree>

 ## Licence